NCBI-Codeathons/amr-2024-team-prasad-feldgarden/data/dev-examples/testset/README.md

 - SAMN11110706.nuc.fa is a Pseudomonas genome that has a MexR frameshift after pos.
 107 (aa); in nucleotide space, in the query, pos.
 116-126 are missing, and in the query this corresponds to pos.
 245917-245925 in DAHMTF010000002.1
     - It looks to me (Arjun) like the lesion appears at position 125 in the reference and position 335615 in DAHMTF010000002.1 (it's on the negative strand)
+    - SAMN11110706.expected is a mockup of output based on the format we discussed.
+It may not be perfect

 - SAMN11110537.nuc.fa is a Pseudomonas that has an ampD stop at pos.
 108 E_to stop; pos.
 37418 in DAHNQV010000008.1
-    -
+    - SAMN11110537.expected is a mockup of output baesd on the format we discussed.

 - SAMN03105473.nuc.fa is a Pseudomonas genome that has a nalD frameshift at pos.
 131; in nucleotide space, there is a deletion at 394-397 in the ref. and pos.
 59736-59739 in JTXK01000022.1
-    - I couldn't find the nalD mutation
+    - I couldn't find the nalD mutation ?

 I could not find the following:
 - The two ompK35 sequences are taken from the test data for Kleborate (https://github.com/klebgenomics/Kleborate/tree/main/test/test_res_omp); these are found in actualKP_testgenomes: